How To Read More Books Before The Year Ends (12 Tested Tips)

 If you feel this is too big of a commitment for you, try buddy reading instead.

-There you have it, 12 tips on how to read more books before the year ends.
+There you have it, 12 tips on how to read more books before the year ends, especially if you’re a busy adult!

 Although we like chasing our reading goals, it is good to remember every once in a while that reading is a hobby, it’s supposed to be fun.